mc-imperial/multicore-test-harness/README.md

 This software is a black-box testing technique with the capability of provoking interference behaviour in multi-core chips, enabling an assessment of the extent to which interference affects execution of a piece of Software Under Test (SUT).
 Interference is analysed by having an “enemy” process run a configurable test harness that is designed, through a combination of manual and automated tuning, to maximize the degree of certain types of interference.
 The black-box nature of this technique makes it applicable to any multi-core microprocessor running any operating system, so long as compilation and execution of ANSI-C programs is supported.

+More information about the paper can be found [here](https://arxiv.org/abs/1809.05197)

 ## Benchmarks ##

 The systems under stress are divided into 4 categories and range from synthetic tests designed to be especially vulnerable to interference, to actual benchmarks.